arf-berkeley/obsidian-andes/README.md

 - **Your data** in a CSV (spreadsheet) file with elemental concentrations from XRF analysis.
 The notebook will walk you through uploading it.

 - **Source Data** in a CSV (spreadsheet) file with elemental concentrations from Andean obsidian sources preferably from a calibrated XRF intrument.
-The notebook will walk you through uploading it.

 - **Source Location Data** in a CSV (spreadsheet) file with fields containing Latitude and Longitude for sources in the Andes and Group field that precisely matches the Source Data group field.

 ---
 ## How to use

-- select sources within a few 100 km of your study area
+- Select sources within the larger region of your study area.

-- Use buttons turn on / off sample labels or show the points used to create the source ellipses
+- Use buttons turn on / off sample labels or show the points used to create the source ellipses.

 - Use the Camera icon in the plot views to export Scalable Vector Graphics (SVG).
 These can be converted to PDF or modified in an illustration software.